 sipping wine and stronger stuff.
 The terrace is lovely as well.

-is the funky hotel chain with Philip Starck designed interiors.
+is the funky hotel chain with Philip Starck designed interiors, perfect for a weekend in Paris with kids.
 Rooms are very well appointed and cosy.
 All of them are equipped with an iMac that provides guests with useful tips for the surrounding neighborhood, from cool bars to interesting shopping adresses.
 The hotel is ideally situated if you want to discover the bustling and not so well known quartiers

 of Ménilmontant and Belleville.
 However if you like your classics it’s not the right place, because in that case it’s just too far away from the city centre.